Forres Heritage Trust welcomes you to our Web Site

 In particular, the Forres Heritage Trust would like to invite you to visit Nelson's Tower.
 You will spot this landmark, standing high on Cluny Hill just south of the town main street, as you approach Forres.
 You can learn much about it from our menu page but to get the full benefit you will need to climb the spiral staircase, visit the intermediate rooms and then take advantage of the castellated viewing area to see the magnificent panorama out over Forres, Moray, the Moray Firth and northwards to Caithness and Sutherland.

-Nelson's Tower is now closed for the 2016 season It will open again in 2017 from 2-4 pm, seven days per week, from Saturday 1st April until the end of September .
+Nelson's Tower will open again in 2017 from 2-4 pm, seven days per week, from Saturday 1st April until the end of September .
 Entry is by donation.
 When the Red Ensign is flying, the tower is open to visitors.
 If in doubt, ask at the Falconer Museum next to the Tolbooth.
 Even if the tower is closed, there is a lovely, view of Findhorn Bay and the Moray Firth from the foot of the tower and the walk through the woods is full of interest.